How to get more replies to your direct messages on LinkedIn

 It's easy to assume that if someone doesn't reply once, they're not interested in your services.
 However, your prospects are busy, and a lack of response doesn’t always mean a lack of interest.
 Actually, it often doesn't mean that!

-Now that you know these mistakes to avoid, you might wonder, "but who should I message? "
+Now that you know what mistakes to avoid, you might wonder, "But who should I message?"

+Here's the approach that I recommend to my students inside my coaching program Leads on LinkedIn.
 To start, I recommend sending messages to ideal clients who are already in your network.
 You can search your existing network for specific keywords.
 For example, if you're a lawyer who primarily works with CEOs, you can search "CEO" or "Chief Executive Officer".

 If your network isn't tailored for your ideal clients, you may first need to broaden your LinkedIn network so that you're connected with the right folks.
 You can do this by sending connection requests to those who match your ideal client characteristics.

-When you target the right people, your messages are more likely to be well-received, and you'll create stronger connections with those who can become clients.
-By taking a smart approach to LinkedIn messaging, you'll get more replies and build genuine relationships with your prospects.
+By taking a strategic approach to LinkedIn messaging, you'll get more replies and build genuine relationships with your prospects.
 You will choose who you work with, generate leads when you need them, and feel good about it in the process.

 The next steps you can take to get leads on LinkedIn